openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

    ```
 ### Step 2: Build the software required for all roles

-This step is for the combined role of Model Developer and Independent Software Vendor, and the User
+This step is for the combined role of Model Developer and Independent Software Vendor, and the User:

 1. Go to the top-level OpenVINO™ Security Add-on source directory cloned earlier.
    ```sh